-A very important part of the Line Picker is its ability to only allow lines to be selected that can be observed together in a single tuning solution.
-This "unobservable lines" filter is enabled by default and calculates the range of frequencies for which a line could be entered to the currently defined list of spectral windows (even if they are in other basebands) and still result in a valid tuning.
-In overlaying mode, it instead restricts the list to those lines that could fit the current tuning solution.
-Note that this feature makes no allowance for the width of a spectral line so it is important to check that all spectral lines are properly covered by their spectral window.
+An important part of the Spectral Line Picker (SLP) is its ability to only allow lines to be selected that can be observed together in a single tuning solution.
+This now has two modes - one which shows all lines that could be observed given the currently defined spws and another which only shows those lines lying within the spws.
+When adding spws, note that this feature makes no allowance for the width of a spectral line so it is important to check that all spectral lines are properly covered by their spectral window.